Don’t Feed the Algae

 Eliminate or reduce your use of fertilizer and reduce your impact on the health of our river.
 Learn how to live a more River Friendly lifestyle.

-EDUCATE yourself and others by attending one of St. Johns Riverkeeper’s educational programs and events.
+Educate yourself and others by attending one of St. Johns Riverkeeper’s educational programs and events.

-SPREAD the word!
+Spread the word!
 Share what you know with your friends and family and encourage them to be more River Friendly.
 Follow us on Facebook.